+Yoni Cheifetz

-Yoni Cheifetz has served as a member of our Board of Directors since 2010.
-Since 2006, Mr. Cheifetz has served as a Partner at Lightspeed Venture Partners, a venture capital firm, where he focuses on investment activity in Israel in areas of interest, including the Internet, general media, mobile, communications, software, semiconductors and cleantech.
+Since 2006, Mr. Cheifetz has served as a Partner at Lightspeed Venture Partners, a venture capital firm, where he focuses on investment activity in Israel in areas of interest, including the Internet, media, mobile, communications, software, semiconductors, renewable energy and healtcare.
 Prior to joining Lightspeed Venture Partners, Mr. Cheifetz was a partner with Star Ventures from 2003 to 2006.
 Before joining Star Ventures, Mr. Cheifetz was a serial entrepreneur and the founder, CEO and Chairman of several privately held software companies, most of which have been acquired.
 Mr. Chiefetz holds a B.Sc. in Applied Mathematics from Tel Aviv University and a M.Sc. in Applied Mathematics and Computer Science from the Weizmann Institute of Science.
 Mr. Cheifetz's historical knowledge of our company and extensive experience in working with technology companies qualify him to serve as a member of our Board.